henrydierkes/Eagle_Rating/Documentation/General-Audience/README.md

 Wenzhuo Ma: front end, back end <br>
 Tung Dinh: back end

-## Table of Contents

-(Automatic or manual Table of Contents linking to sections below.)

-## User Guide

 ### Installation Instructions

 This guide covers the installation process for both the backend and frontend components of the project.
 Follow these steps to set up and run the application.